-To ensure that Mitsubishi programmable controllers maintain EMC and Low Voltage Directives when incorporated into other machinery or equipment, certain measures may be necessary.
+To ensure that Mitsubishi Electric programmable controllers maintain EMC and Low Voltage Directives when incorporated into other machinery or equipment, certain measures may be necessary.
 Please refer to one of the following manuals.

-- MELSEC iQ-R Module Configuration Manual - 🔲 Safety Guidelines (This manual is included with the base unit.)
+- MELSEC iQ-R Module Configuration Manual - Safety Guidelines (IB-0800525)